michael-reed-hampton/imageGallery/Gallery/Readme.txt

         	Rating (might be null)

-Current State
+Features Implemented
 -----------------------
 Put in a filter that checks to see if the application is configured properly, if not, it redirects to the application configuration page, or the users
 	personal configuration page depending on the configuration of the 'ConfigurationCheckFilter'.
 Did some cool stuff here based on roles, and also started a pretty cool namespaced replacement utility (NamespaceVariableResolver).
 Got the dojo tree working, and even managed to handle session expiration errors.
 This is done by "rewiring" the 'onSubmit' of the form in the login page to
 	be asynchronous, and then hooking the response to the originally calling function.
-See index.html, specifically the 'buildOnError' javascript function.
+See GalleryItemStore.js, specifically the 'buildOnError' javascript function.
 	Had to do some weird magic here, and it makes some assumptions, but it is pretty flexible.
 It will need to be abstracted further though for use in other parts of the application.
-Need to have a way for it to kick off a process that reads and indexes the entire image tree it is configured to point at.
-This would index the metadata from the images,
+Have a way for it to kick off a process that reads and indexes the entire image tree it is configured to point at.
+This indexes the metadata from the images,
-	and build up a list of terms from the metadata.
+	but still needs to build up a list of terms from the metadata.
 This list would be useful to help a user select relevant terms.
-	This needs to get kicked off from the configuration initiation.
+	This gets kicked off from the configuration initiation.
 	At startup:
-		If the path is indexed, we need to be able to find out WHEN it was last updated, and feed any changed files in the path hierarchy back to the index again. date=beginningoftime
+		If the path is indexed, we find out WHEN it was last updated by asking the index itself for the last item updated.
+We then feed any files changed since that time to the index again.
-			if alreadyindexed date=lasttimeindexed
-			files = files changed since date
-			index files
-	When a path is added, we need to add the index first.
-I have this in name.hampton.mike.gallery.solr.BuildSOLRCore.ensureCore(String)
+	When a user adds a new path we add the index first.
+Current IMPL is SOLR and the index is a 'CORE' in SOLR vernacular.
+I have this in name.hampton.mike.gallery.solr.BuildSOLRCore.ensureCore(String).
+This is not a great implementation due to the limitations of the way SOLR builds a new index.
+It does a file copy and some other things that are a little pale.
+If this functionality was inside the SOLR system (why is it not there?), it would be ok.
 	We need a way to let the user know what the status of the index is.